pranay3191683/Text-File-Compression-Decompression-using-Huffman-Algorithm/README.md

 3.Decompressed file will be generated with name Decompressed.txt

 Result -
-On average every text file get compressed upto 50% of total size.
+On average every text file get compressed upto 50 % to 60 % of total size.